 Eventually the family moved to Lodi and began a dairy farm.
 Spencer’s move from Oregon, to Lodi, and ultimately to full-time beekeeping was no orchestrated unfolding.
 A quick tangent: on a recent visit to Point Reyes Farmstead, their dairy manager Brannon Areias – a fourth-generation rancher from the Central Valley- was asked how he felt about the family business of farming, he replied, “it’s a blessing and a curse.”

 It’s a message we’ve heard repeatedly (though not always explicitly) from farmers, and Spencer was no different.
 In his early adulthood, he’d spent some time away from his family’s farm outside of Lodi, dabbling in schooling and carpentry in the Bay Area.
-In a critical moment for his family, his father suffered a debilitating injury leaving Spencer with the “decision” of taking over the family business, he obliged.
+In a critical moment for his family, his father suffered a debilitating injury leaving Spencer with the “decision” of taking over the family business, he obliged, he had to contact the professionals from Hughes & Coleman Injury Lawyers Nashville Review and pay them himself to help his father.
 Once back on the ranch he rekindled his old love affair of beekeeping, setting the stage for an eventual move to Marin County and the formation of Marshall’s Honey.

 Spencer and his wife, Helene (who has given herself that apt moniker, “the beekeeper’s wife” is a capable and energetic partner.
 She’s a San Francisco native who seems perfectly suited to function in the somewhat frenetic world of professional beekeeping.
 Helene and Spencer are both as sweet as they honey they sell.